macvfx/p5ArchiveCheck/README.md

 - 'nsdchat' available at /usr/local/aw/bin/nsdchat

 ## Changelog And Known Issues
+- FIXED in 2.7 -- Show log file in Output files section from the start of checking
+- CHANGED in 2.6 -- Configure a P5 Archive Index or use the default Default-Archive option
 - FIXED in 2.4 -- Adding a new server would not show up until you left that section.
 Thanks to David Fox!
 - CHANGED in 2.4 -- Text file of un-archived items or the csv of archived files no longer auto-open.
 Also thanks David.
 - CHANGED in 2.4 -- minimum macOS is now 14.6 (this was required by a swift change to fix the server add bug)
-- KNOWN ISSUES -- Only work with files in the Default Archive index.
+- KNOWN ISSUES -- FIXED in 2.6 (Issue only for 2.5 and below) -- Only checks files in the Default Archive index.

 ![P5ArchiveManager-UI](https://github.com/user-attachments/assets/55d39389-f5ae-4026-8579-b1b1cfab8fab)